Norfolk Terrier vs Newfoundland: Complete Comparison (2026)

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between Norfolk Terrier and Newfoundland.
 Norfolk Terrier has low (wire coat) grooming needs, while Newfoundland requires very high maintenance.
 Professional grooming costs reflect these differences: Norfolk Terrier owners typically spend $0-$200 annually on grooming, compared to $400-$800 for Newfoundland.
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
-The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
+Brushing, bathing, nail care, and dental hygiene at home handle most of the grooming work.
+The time commitment for daily grooming and general home environment management is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these dogs.

 Best for Low-Maintenance Owners